 Died: May 19, 1536 at Tower of London

 Buried at: Tower of London

-Anne Boleyn was the 2nd wife of Henry VIII, and was born around 1507/09.
+Anne Boleyn was the 2nd wife of Henry VIII, and was born around 1501.
+Some sources put it as late at 1507.
 She had an elder sister Mary Boleyn, and a brother George Boleyn.
 Her father Thomas Boleyn was a diplomat for Henry VII, and arranged a place for Anne in the household of Archduchess Margaret of Austria in the Netherlands.
 In 1514 she moved to Paris where she was a lady-in-waiting for Queen Claude of France.
 Anne became well educated and studied French, acquiring knowledge of culture, fashion and religious philosophy particularly the new renaissance humanism that challenged the traditional teachings of the Catholic Church.

 The political and legal debate over Henry’s divorce from Catherine lasted for 6 years until 1533 when Henry broke with Rome and declared himself head of the Church of England.
 By that time Anne was pregnant and they were married on 25 January 1533.
 Anne became Queen consort on 23 May.
 News of the English Reformation spread throughout Europe, and Anne became a heroine to new wave of Protestants following Martin Luther.
 Her daughter Elizabeth (later Queen Elizabeth I) was born on 7 September 1533.